dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 :::zone pivot="server"

 This article explains how to render globalized and localized content to users in different cultures and languages in a Blazor Server app.
-See the [Blazor WebAssembly version](?pivots=webassembly) of this document for guidance on standalone and hosted Blazor WebAssembly apps.
+See the [Blazor WebAssembly version](?pivots=webassembly) of this article for guidance on standalone and hosted Blazor WebAssembly apps.

 :::zone-end

 :::zone pivot="webassembly"

 This article explains how to render globalized and localized content to users in different cultures and languages in a standalone or hosted (**:::no-loc text="Client":::** project) Blazor WebAssembly app.
-See the [Blazor Server version](?pivots=server) of this document for guidance on Blazor Server apps.
+See the [Blazor Server version](?pivots=server) of this article for guidance on Blazor Server apps.

 :::zone-end